zuiun/CongressCucuta/README.md

 Canada marches onwards towards independence, but she may not come out in one piece.

+### Finland, Mixed Republic: Finlandisation

+The Second World War has not left Finland unscathed.
+Bound by a treaty with the USSR, Finnish leaders have very little in the way of foreign policy independence and dare not accept American support.
+For some, this is alright; anything to avoid another war.

+But if Finland should ever become independent, then her leaders have no choice but to poke the bear.

 ### Brazil, Presidential Republic: The Old Republic

 For the first time, Brazil is without a monarch.